Why Choose a Medical Spa?

 Medical spas utilize lasers and intense pulsed light technology as well as medical micro-dermabrasions, photo-facials, peels and other medically based cosmetic procedures.
 These new non-invasive, anti-aging procedures allow cosmetic improvement without surgery.
 The results are more natural, less extreme and require less recuperation and recovery time than surgery does.

 As our knowledge about skin grows, how our skin heals, and how damage and aging occur becomes more definitive-so do the possibilities to correct unwanted changes.
 Medical advancements, particularly in this decade, mean that would be patients can choose between dozens upon dozens of non-invasive treatments.
 The likelihood of patients committing to a non-invasive treatment vs. surgical is readily proven in research of the numbers.

 The DERMAspa was created in order to provide this type of care in a safe, supervised, medical environment.
 The procedures we perform at the DERMAspa and the skin care products we use and retail are approved by the medical staff and carry scientific documentation regarding their effectiveness in improving the health of your skin.
 The DERMAspa staff train under Dr. Richard Asarch’s supervision and all team members are required to have a working knowledge of all spa procedures as well as medical procedures performed by the doctors.
-If more advanced procedures are required than what we offer at the DERMAspa, the physicians or providers of the Asarch Center for Dermatology, Laser and Mohs Surgery can perform these procedures.
+If more advanced procedures are required than what we offer at the DERMAspa, the physicians or providers of the Asarch Dermatology, Laser and Mohs Surgery can perform these procedures.

 Schedule your appointment or consultation with us at DERMAspa by calling 303-761-7797.